 Policies must be clear and consistent throughout the business.

-Secondly, the application of Philip Crosby 14 steps to quality improvement measures as a means to eradicate the cost of poor quality (COPQ):
+Secondly, the application of Philip Crosby 14 steps to quality improvement measures as a means to eradicate the quality costing or cost of poor quality (COPQ):

 1. Make it clear that management is committed to quality.